jaredcatkinson/abstraction-workshop/content/Labs/silk_etw/index.md

 ![understanding_sysmon_1](/img/understanding_sysmon_1.png)

 To start, we want to take a look at all of the running trace sessions:

+!!!
+Note
+    Describe Trace Session HERE

 ```
 logman query -ets
 ```

+Notice that there are already a few trace sessions running on the system by default.
+As mentioned earlier in the lab, the trace session where the "Data Collector Set" is set to EventLog-System is the trace session that is collecting on behalf of the Windows Security Event Log.

-Next, let's take a look at the provider that the `EventLog-System` trace is subscribed to:
+Let's take a look to see the specific provider that the `EventLog-System` trace is subscribed to:

+!!!
+Note
+    Describe Providers HERE

 ```
 logman query "EventLog-System" -ets
 ```